Petterson Novaes

-Petterson Novaes Reis (born 4 January 2004) is a Brazilian professional footballer who plays as a left wing for Campeonato Brasileiro Série B club Paysandu, on loan from Flamengo.
+Petterson Novaes Reis (born 4 January 2004) is a Brazilian professional footballer who plays as a left wing and currently is a Free agent.

 Club career

 Early career

 Born in Florianópolis, Santa Catarina, Petterson joined Flamengo's youth categories in 2017.

 Flamengo

 Petterson made his professional debut for the club on 26 January 2022 against Portuguesa-RJ, coming on as a 92nd minute substitute for Thiago Fernandes as Flamengo won the match 2–1.

 Athletico Paranaense (loan)

 On 31 January 2024, Petterson moved to Athletico Paranaense on loan for one year, with a buyout clause.